 More specifically, even the morphology of the affected disc itself is considered a consequential component in this selection.
 It is important to emphasize that with this system, treatment procedure of a far lateral disc herniation for example, is rather different from the treatment procedure of a posterio-lateral herniation, or even a hyper bulged disc.

 Consequently, it is the specificity of the treatment protocol that allows for a safer more effective treatment, which has also significantly improved the long-term prognosis.
-In fact, during this treatment protocol, I routinely order MRI study following the last treatment session, within the first three months, six months, and if possible a follow-up one-year study in order to monitor the patient’s progress more accurately.
+In fact, during treatment of complicated cases with advance structural pathology, serial MRI studies within the first 4-6 weeks, 12 weeks, and 24 weeks follow-up study may be necessary to monitor structural improvement and the long term prognosis.

 The Sensory Assisted Application is supported by the S1-Active Locus Monitoring Instrument hardware.
 This instrument which I have also designed and patented, not only allows for live monitoring of the specific treatment procedure, but it is also capable of recording the precise detail of each treatment session.
 As the result, the accumulated data has proven to be highly valuable for the study of different treatment procedure results and their clinical efficacy.
 Furthermore, specific treatment procedures for patients with similar clinical – neurological presentations, can be objectively categorized for the purpose of clinical correlation, post-doctorate education, and related research projects.